-***Margaret Atwood’s books have been recommended five times in our book recommendation interviews, on subjects as diverse as the Odyssey and ‘Navigating the Future’ (scroll down to see which of Margaret Atwood’s books were chosen by our experts, and why, below)
+***Margaret Atwood’s books have been recommended seven times in our book recommendation interviews, on subjects as diverse as the Odyssey and ‘Navigating the Future’ (scroll down to see which of Margaret Atwood’s books were chosen by our experts, and why, below)

 The bestselling, multi-award-winning Canadian author Margaret Atwood is best known for her ‘feminist dystopia’ blockbuster The Handmaid’s Tale (its sequel is The Testaments), but is the author of more than 40 other works of fiction, criticism and poetry, including The Blind Assassin (winner of the 2000 Booker Prize); Oryx and Crake (shortlisted for the 2003 Booker); and Alias Grace (winner of Canada’s Giller Prize and Italy’s Premio Mondello).